 What does it take to launch a successful software development project?
 On the way to delivering a defect-free software product, many factors can affect the desired results.

 The complex nature of IT products makes it hard to meet the quality standards.
 That is where quality management steps in with its initiatives.

 Quality management includes several components that appear, at a first glance, to perform similar functions.
-One comes across the notions of quality assurance and quality control, and many use them interchangeably despite their different role in quality management.
+One comes across the notions of quality assurance and quality control.
+Many use them interchangeably despite their different role in quality management.

 What Quality Assurance (QA) Stands For

-The ISO 9000 standard defines QA as “part of quality management focused on providing confidence that quality requirements will be fulfilled”.
-As follows from the quality assurance definition, it focuses on meeting certain quality standards and possibly preventing defects in the software.
+What is quality assurance?
+The ISO 9000 standard defines QA as “part of quality management focused on providing confidence that quality requirements will be fulfilled".
+As follows from the definition, it focuses on meeting certain quality standards and preventing defects in the software.

 What Quality Control (QC) Stands For

 What is quality control?
 The article on quality control in Techopedia defines it as follows: “set of measures and procedures to follow in order to ensure that the quality of a product is maintained and improved against a set of benchmarks and that any errors encountered are either eliminated or reduced.”
 This activity is required to evaluate the product that the development process yields.